Huegoxaga/notes/cloud-services/aws.md

 - Click the Test tab to generate test cases with specific input.
 - Add proper Execution Role with specific permission to allow Lambda instance to have access to other AWS services.

+## SNS

+It is used to send notifications to user emails or other resources.

+- A topic is an object that recevice notifications.
+- A topic can have many subscribers with differenct protocols(Email, SQS, Lambda) to receive the message.
+- Each topic has a `Publish message` button that can be used to test a message with all subscribers.
+- Each subscription can have a unique filter for all messages.

+## API Gateway

+It provides support for generating serverless APIs.

+- All API methods are defined as resources.
+- Resources need to be deploy as stages before using.
+- Custom Domain Names will attach user's own certificate to the URL and map the domain to the staged resources.
+- Custom Domain Names will need an Alias in Route 53 for its API Gateway domain name.

 ## Alexa